All Posts

 Step 6: Review the Policy Regularly

-The last step before wrapping up the PTO policy is obtaining approval from executive management and deciding how often you'll review it.
+The last step before wrapping up the vacation policy for a small business is obtaining approval from executive management and deciding how often you’ll review it.
 As your business changes, your PTO benefits might need to change too to keep up with new or shifting revenue streams.

 Here are a few metrics to keep in mind when you review the policy: